EudiaApentsui/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create an empty file named

 Add execute permission to a file

+Add execute permission to u and g and read permission to o